coatyio/coaty-website/collections/_features/eventpatterns.md

 Use event-based communication flows with one-to-many and many-to-many request-response patterns to realize decentralized prosumer scenarios.
-Coaty's standardized communication protocol is build on top of exchangeable open-standard publish-subscribe messaging protocols such as MQTT or WAMP.
+Coaty's standardized communication event patterns are build on top of exchangeable open-standard publish-subscribe messaging protocols such as MQTT or WAMP.